bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Mostly Cloudy
+- Overcast
-- 87% humidity
+- 88% humidity
-- 6 mph wind
+- 5 mph wind
-- 77% cloud cover
+- 100% cloud cover
 - 24 AQI 🟩
-- About 2.4 inches of snow on the ground
+- About 2 inches of snow on the ground
 - 0.08 inches of rain and 0.83 inches of snow in the past 24 hours
 - 1.65 inches of snow and 0.09 inches of rain expected in the next 48 hours